Types

 For more details, Brandon Morelli has a nice article: JavaScript — Null vs. Undefined.

-For a complete reference, visit null
+For a complete reference, visit null and undefined on MDN web docs.

 Symbol